panpf/sketch/README_EN.md

 `Android Studio automatically merges the permissions and proguard in the AAR`

-2.If your APP wants to be compatible with API 13 (Android 3.2) and the following device Android devices, then you need to call in your Application to release the cache method (Android 4.0 above can be directly through the Context registration and callback)
+2.If your APP wants to be compatible with API 13 (Android 3.2) and below, then you need to call in your Application to release the cache method (Android 4.0 above can be directly through the Context registration and callback)
 ```java
 public class MyApplication extends Application {